diekus/get-installed-related-apps/EXPLAINER.md

 cannot be spoofed, and that the association between the site and application is valid.

+The association between the web app and its counterpart is bidirectional, meaning that the web app has to declare its association with the related app, and the related app has to declare its association with the web app.
+This prevents malicious websites from fingerprinting users and getting a list of their installed applications.

 The User Agent should return no installed applications when running in a privacy preserving mode, for example Incognito in Chrome or Private Browsing in Firefox.